good-lly/s3mini/README.md

+# Migrating to Codeberg

+This repository has moved to Codeberg.

+GitHub will no longer receive updates.
+Please update your remotes:

+`git remote set-url origin https://codeberg.org/thinking_tools/s3mini.git`

+Issues and PRs should be opened on Codeberg going forward.

 # s3mini | Tiny & fast S3 client for node, bun and edge platforms.

 `s3mini` is an ultra-lightweight Typescript client (~20 KB minified, ≈15 % more ops/s) for S3-compatible object storage.
 It runs on Node, Bun, Cloudflare Workers, and other edge platforms.
 It has been tested on Cloudflare R2, Backblaze B2, DigitalOcean Spaces, Ceph, Oracle, Garage and MinIO.
 (No Browser support!)